 The lack of an adequate suite of study material is a drawback, but the exam is easy without much prep, so I suppose that cancels out.

 NESTA is accredited by the NCCA, as with most other certs here.
-If you want to find out about NESTA’s current fees structures, check out their site here.
+If you want to learn about NESTA’s current fee structures, check out their site here.
 For a full breakdown of what this certification has to offer, have a look at my NESTA review right here.

-The National Federation of Professional Trainers or NFPT. in order to get certified, you’ll have 3 options to choose from.
-The Exam-Only option, the Standard Package and the Premier Package.
+The National Federation of Professional Trainers or NFPT.
+To get certified, you’ll have 3 options to choose from.
+The Exam-Only option, the Standard Package, and the Premier Package.

-The standard package and premier package cost $249 and $349 respectively.
-The exam only option is not something I would recommend unless you have a deep, applied understanding of the content through experience or other higher learning programs.
+The standard and premier packages cost $249 and $349, respectively.
+The exam-only option is not something I would recommend unless you have a deep, applied understanding of the content through experience or other higher-learning programs.